 The Calvin University payroll office handles payment for time worked for all faculty, staff, and student employees, and manages the withholding of federal, state, and local taxes, garnishments, and other payroll deductions.

-New hire paperwork for all employees must be received prior to working any hours in a position at Calvin College.
+New hire paperwork for all employees must be received prior to working any hours in a position at Calvin University.
 Paperwork for faculty/staff is to be received in the Human Resources Office.
 New hire paperwork for student employees is to be received in the Payroll Office.

 PLEASE NOTE: The government mandates that upon employment, all employees provide documentation to prove identity.
 No photocopies or photographs will be accepted.
 Please review the list of I-9 acceptable documents that you must present when turning in your tax packet to the Payroll Office.
 Employees may not begin their employment until these have been presented and a completed I-9 form is on file.

 Payroll forms for current employees (i.e. tax forms, direct deposit, tuition payroll deduction) may be modified at any time.
 Original, signed forms must be provided in person to the payroll office.
 The requested deduction or withholding change will take place in the next pay period (see form submission deadlines here).

 Exempt (salaried) employees are paid on the 15th and 30th of every month, totaling 24 paydays in a year.
 If the 15th or the 30th falls on a weekend or holiday, the pay date will be the preceding business day.